 Engineering and Product Development.
 The large format electronic display industry is characterized by ongoing product innovations and developments in technology and complementary services.
 To remain competitive, we have a tradition of applying engineering resources throughout our business to anticipate and respond rapidly to the system needs in the marketplace.
-We employ engineers and technicians in the areas of mechanical and electrical design; applications engineering; software design; and customer and product support.
+We employ engineers and technicians in the areas of mechanical and electrical design; applications engineering; software design; quality design; and customer and product support.
 We assign product managers to each product family to assist our sales staff in training and implementing product improvements which ensures each product is designed for maximum reliability and serviceability.
+We employ process engineers to assist in quality and reliability processing in our product design testing and manufacturing areas.

 Manufacturing.
-A majority of our products are manufactured in South Dakota and Minnesota in the United States.
+A majority of our products are manufactured in the United States, specifically in South Dakota and Minnesota.
 We also have manufacturing facilities in China, Belgium, and Ireland.
-For more details on our facilities, see "Item 2, Properties."
+For more details on our facilities, see "Item 2.
+Properties."

-Our manufacturing is aligned with our business segments and is co-located with product development to accelerate technology improvements and improve our cost structure.
-We perform component manufacturing and system manufacturing (metal fabrication, electronic assembly, sub-assembly and final assembly) and testing in-house for most of our products to control quality, improve response time and maximize cost-effectiveness.
+Our manufacturing is somewhat aligned with our business segments and is co-located with product development to accelerate technology improvements and improve our cost structure.
+We perform component manufacturing, system manufacturing (metal fabrication, electronic assembly, sub-assembly and final assembly) and testing in-house for most of our products to control quality, improve response time and maximize cost-effectiveness.
 We make our products in focused factories and product cells.
 We generally align sales, marketing, engineering and manufacturing into a cohesive business unit with a focus on customers.
 Given the cyclical nature of some parts of our business, we also need to balance and maintain our ability to manufacture the same products across our plants so we can smooth out the customer demand of the various business units.
 A key strategy of ours is to increase standardization and commonality of parts and manufacturing processes across product lines through product platform strategies.